lljustycell999/Text-Document-Enhancer/README.md

 # Ubuntu Linux Installation

-1: Run the following commands in the terminal:
+1: Run the following commands in the terminal to install Git and Tesseract:

   * sudo apt update